 When it comes to selecting a lamp-free projector, there are numerous facts that you need to know about.
-Getting into the comparison of lamp projectors with the laser projector or the LED projector has its strengths or critical factors.
-Few key factors are size, image quality, and cost.
+Getting into comparison of lamp projectors with the laser projector or the LED projector has its strengths or critical factors.
+A few key factors are size, image quality, and cost.
 And in certain situations, it somehow works better than the other one.
-To figure out which one will win at the end, you need to learn what is the difference between laser and lamp projector and LED.
+To figure out which one will win in the end, you need to learn what is the difference between laser and lamp projector and LED.

 Projectors are available in different types, namely LED, Laser, and Lamp-based.
 Let’s get into the discussion below to know about the laser projector vs. lamp vs. LED.

 To successfully project, all the projector models need a light source.
-Some of them use the laser, some use the LEDs, and some require lamps.
-Compared with the difference between laser projector and LED projector, lamp projectors are the cheapest and oldest projector type.
+Some of them use laser, some use the LEDs, and some require lamps.
+Compared with the difference between laser projectors and LED projectors, lamp projectors are the cheapest and oldest projector type.
 They are variant and have bulbs which are containing mercury and have a shorter life span.

 Comparison Table of Laser Projector vs. Lamp vs. LED

-In the below comparison table, you can know the differences between projector lamp vs. LED vs. laser:
+In the below comparison table, you can know the differences between projector lamps vs. LED vs. laser: